 The trick is to make sure your team plays to your unique strengths where possible.
 Sounds obvious?
 It’s really not.
 You need tools to help you focus on the right specifics.

 The amount of time wasted by most teams searching for elusive bits of existing information is extensive, repetitive and frustrating, and the busier the agency, the harder it is to find what you need in a hurry.

-How did Draw address these five issues?
+How did he address these five issues?
 Largely as spin-offs from a bigger issue.

-They had bought a new agency management system, for the sorts of reasons that most agencies do.
+He had bought a new agency management system, for the sorts of reasons that most agencies do.
 They wanted to get better visibility of job progress, have everything joined together, get early alerts of issues, and gain tighter financial control.
-But after implementation, Kent started to notice a number of by-products surfacing.
+But after implementation, he started to notice a number of by-products surfacing.
 With the system he began to realise that:

 1. You can focus more easily on what helps the client.